President pro tempore of the Senate of the Philippines: Fifth Republic

 In June 2022, Juan Miguel Zubiri became the first majority floor leader to concurrently serve as president pro tempore after he was elected to the position to allow the Senate to discharge its administrative functions without interruption while then-Senate president Tito Sotto was nearing the end of his term.
-Loren Legarda, then the most senior senator in the 19th Congress, was elected as the second and, to date, the last female Senate president pro tempore.
+Loren Legarda, then the most senior senator in the 19th Congress, was elected on July 25, 2022, as the second female Senate president pro tempore.

 On September 8, 2025, Panfilo Lacson was elected president pro tempore of the Senate, the oldest senator in history to assume the position.
+Legarda succeeded Lacson in an election on May 11, 2026, her second time serving in the position.

+On June 3, 2026, Sherwin Gatchalian was elected president pro tempore, replacing Loren Legarda.
+The 11-member minority bloc, together with Senator Francis Escudero, was present during the day's session, constituting a quorum of 12 out of the 22 senators then under the Senate's jurisdiction, excluding detained senator Jinggoy Estrada and Ronald dela Rosa, who is in hiding following the issuance of an arrest warrant by the International Criminal Court.
+Gatchalian, who served as temporary presiding officer prior to his election, cited Avelino v.
+Cuenco, a Supreme Court decision that resolved a dispute concerning the Senate presidency.

+On June 17, 2026, Gatchalian was formally elected Senate president, and Tito Sotto succeeded him as president pro tempore, becoming the second-oldest senator to serve in the position.

 List of Senate presidents pro tempore

+Rafael Palma was the first president pro tempore of the Senate.

+Sergio Osmeña was the longest-serving president pro tempore of the Senate.

+Leticia Ramos-Shahani was the first female president pro tempore of the Senate.

+Tito Sotto is the current president pro tempore of the Senate.

+Since the office was established in 1916, 32 individuals are known to have served as president pro tempore of the Senate.

 All senators from 1941 onwards were elected at-large, with the whole Philippines as one constituency.
 Every president pro tempore of the Senate has been a member of a political party or faction; the number affiliated with each is:

-– 11; (Note: Includes the tenures of Elpidio Quirino from 1945 to 1946 and Ralph Recto from 2018 to 2022.)
-(Note: Sergio Osmeña served as president pro tempore of the Senate under the Unipersonalista faction of the Nacionalista Party from 1922 to 1925.
-José Clarín (1934–1935) and José Avelino (1935) were later elected to the position under the Democratico faction.) – 9; (Note: Includes the tenures of Elpidio Quirino in 1946, Teofisto Guingona Jr. from 1987 to 1990, and Ralph Recto from 2013 to 2016 and 2017 to 2018.) – 3; (Note: Includes the tenure of Teofisto Guingona Jr. in 1993.) – 2; (Note: Includes the tenure of Blas Ople from 1997 to 1999 and 2000 to 2001.) – 2; – 1; (Note: Includes the tenure of Blas Ople from 1996 to 1997.) – 1; – 3.
+– 12; (Note: Includes the tenures of Sergio Osmeña from 1925 to 1933, José Clarín from 1933 to 1934, Elpidio Quirino from 1945 to 1946, and Ralph Recto from 2018 to 2022.) – 8; (Note: Includes the tenures of Elpidio Quirino in 1946, Teofisto Guingona Jr. from 1987 to 1990, and Ralph Recto from 2013 to 2016 and 2017 to 2018.) – 4; – 2; – 3; (Note: Includes the tenure of Teofisto Guingona Jr. in 1993.) – 2; (Note: Includes the tenure of José Clarín from 1934 to 1935.) – 1; (Note: Includes the tenure of Sergio Osmeña from 1922 to 1925.) – 1; – 3.